 “Well, I wish I was in the land of cotton,

 Old times there are not forgotten,” Tom sang on cue.

 Right from the start half the crowd was singing along.
 I could see the stands shaking and boat people jumping so much it was pushing the boats back and forth.
-The crowd outside the fence surged forward, and people were able to jump the fence, overwhelming security.
+The crowd outside the fence surged forward.
+People were able to jump the fence, overwhelming security.

 “Hey, leave them kids alone,” I yelled into my mic.
 “That’s our drummer.”

-Iggy raised the flag and their group ran into the boats next to the shore, making their way from boat to boat to the stage with Tom singing, “Away, away, away down south in Dixie.”
+Iggy raised the flag.
+Their group ran into the boats next to the shore, making their way from boat to boat to the stage with Tom singing, “Away, away, away down south in Dixie.”